Treaty of Rapallo (1922): Negotiations

 British Prime Minister David Lloyd George and French Prime Minister Aristide Briand feared that the terms of the 1919 Treaty of Versailles were too harsh on Germany, would prevent its full economic recovery and would hurt all of Europe.
 Both men needed a diplomatic victory to secure their shaky political status.
 They called a new international "Economic and Financial Conference" of 34 nations in the Italian city of Genoa in April 1922.
 All the major countries were invited, but the United States refused to attend.
-Also invited were the two pariah nations of Germany and Soviet Russia; in the latter, Communists had recently won a civil war.
+Also not invited were the two pariah nations of Germany and Soviet Russia; in the latter, Communists had recently won a civil war.

-Lloyd George, excessively confident in his own diplomatic skills, brought along no senior members from the British foreign office.
+Lloyd George, excessively confident in his own diplomatic skills, brought along no senior members from the British Foreign Office.
 To his consternation, there was a change in the French government.
 The new prime minister, Raymond Poincaré, was aggressively hostile to Germany.
 He felt that the terms of the reparations demanded of Germany were not harsh enough and would allow an economic recovery for France's great enemy.
 Poincaré replaced Lloyd George's ideas with a scheme to hurt Germany and planned to work with the Russians, who had not been represented at Versailles but were allowed to ask for reparations.
 Before 1917, Western European financial interests had made heavy loans and investments in Tsarist Russia, which the new communist regime refused to honour.
 Because of that refusal to pay the old debts, Russia was economically and politically isolated from the rest of the world.
 Poincaré's scheme, which was kept secret from the Germans, would involve an entirely-new round of financial reparations to be paid by Germany to the Russians, and in turn, the Russians would use that money to pay off those old debts.
 Russia's leader, Vladimir Lenin, had reversed earlier plans to organize anticapitalist revolutions across Europe and now sought a peaceful interlude of economic development.
 His New Economic Policy would necessitate extensive trade with the outside world.
-However Lenin was in poor health and left Russian foreign policy to Georgy Chicherin, a brilliant diplomat who proved the most effective negotiator of them all.
+However Lenin was in poor health and left Russian foreign policy to Georgy Chicherin.